Idriss-Malek/number_recognition/README.md

 To perform this, i followed the following steps:
 -Given an image of multi-digits numbers, I find the contours of the image thanks to traditionnal computer vision techniques.
 -I perform a DBSCAN clustering to detect wether the differetn digits are from the same number or not.
+The epsilon for DBSCAN is adapted to the dimension and the position of digits in the image.
 -Thanks to a CNN trained on NIST dataset (more noise than MNIST), i classify each digit.
 -At last, I reconstruct the numbers.